sframe-wg/sframe/draft-ietf-sframe-enc.md

 derived:

 * A Key ID (KID) that determines which encryption key should be used
-* A counter (CTR) that is used to construct the IV for the encryption
+* A counter (CTR) that is used to construct the nonce for the encryption

 Applications MUST ensure that each (KID, CTR) combination is used for exactly one encryption operation.
 A typical approach to achieving this guarantee is